walles/cleverdrawer/README.md

 * Put a search box permanently at the bottom and remove the search button.
 * Make sure the keyboard doesn't pop up by default on Johan's phone
+* Put a link to the source code in the ... menu